Dariel Álvarez

-Dariel Álvarez Camejo (born November 7, 1988) is a Cuban professional baseball right fielder for the Mariachis de Guadalajara of the Mexican League.
-He previously played in Major League Baseball (MLB) for the Baltimore Orioles and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.
+Dariel Álvarez Camejo (born November 7, 1988) is a Cuban professional baseball right fielder for the Senadores de Caracas of the Venezuelan Major League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.

 Professional career

 Baltimore Orioles

 Álvarez played for Camagüey in the Cuban National Series before starting his career in America.
 On July 24, 2013, Álvarez signed with the Baltimore Orioles organization as an international free agent.
 He began his professional career with the rookie-level Gulf Coast Orioles, going 4-for-9 with a home run in three games, before he was promoted to the High-A Frederick Keys.
 After hitting .436/.463/.641 with two home runs in 10 games, he was promoted to the Double-A Bowie Baysox.
 He finished the year hitting .342/.373/.570 with four home runs in 22 games. Álvarez started the 2014 season back with Bowie, and hit .306/.330/.472 in 135 games between the Baysox and the Triple-A Norfolk Tides.
 In July 2015, Álvarez played in the All-Star Futures Game.
 He was assigned to Norfolk to begin the 2015 season, and was named an International League All-Star.

 On August 28, 2015, Álvarez was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his Major League Baseball debut the same day as the starting right fielder against the Texas Rangers.
 In the game, Álvarez went 0-for-3 with two strikeouts.
 On September 11, Alvarez hit his first career Major League home run off of Kansas City Royals starter Danny Duffy.
 He finished his rookie season 7-for-29 in 12 games with Baltimore.

 After competing for a spot on the Orioles' Opening Day roster in 2016, Álvarez was optioned to Triple-A Norfolk to start the 2016 season.
 The Orioles recalled him to the major leagues on July 4. Álvarez would only appear in 2 games for the Orioles in 2016, spending the majority of the year in Norfolk, and went 1-for-3 with a walk.

 Álvarez converted into a pitcher in 2017 and suffered an elbow injury which required Tommy John surgery.
 He was released by Baltimore on April 6, and re-signed a minor league contract two days later. Álvarez would miss the entire 2017 season due to the injury.
-He missed the majority of 2018 recovering as well, and pitched in 2 games for the GCL Orioles, recording a 1-1 record and 6.75 ERA with no strikeouts.
-He elected free agency on November 2, 2018.
+He missed the majority of 2018 recovering as well, and pitched in 2 games for the GCL Orioles, recording a 1-1 record and 6.75 ERA with no strikeouts. Álvarez elected free agency on November 2, 2018.